This magic LITTLE WORD can MAKE YOU SOUND more like a FRENCH NATIVE SPEAKER

 If you have a French friend, he or she must have offered you a cup of coffee at least once, or if you went to a restaurant in France, the waiter may have offered you a cup of coffee or a dessert to finish your meal.

-It's just a way of talking.
+It's just a figure of speech.

 But why do the French use this word all the time, which is useless and adds a word to a sentence and, above all, confuses foreigners?